 Overview -Graduation from MCLA requires completing 120 credits of academic work.
 From these 120 credits, 28-40 are college-wide Core Curriculum courses.
 Students also complete a major.
-Elective credits may be used to meet the requirements of a second major or minors.
+Elective credits, another one-third of the 120 total, may be used to meet the requirements of a second major or minors.
 Of the 120 credits required for graduation, at least 39 must be in upper-division courses (300-level or higher), and at least 45 credits must be earned in residence at the College.
 To graduate, students must achieve at least a 2.0 grade point average overall and a 2.0 in their major.

 As part of its commitment to improve learning, the College periodically assesses its educational programs.
-All students are expected to participate in these assessments by the College or the major department.
+All students are expected to participate in these assessments by the College or departments.
 Students may be required to prepare portfolios, take tests, write reflective essays, complete surveys, or perform tasks related to assessment.
-Faculty advisors can inform students of what they may be required to do as part of department assessment programs.
+Faculty advisors can inform students about requirements related to departmental assessment programs.

 Major Programs - Typically, one third or more of a student's college learning is devoted to a major.
 A major is a program of courses and learning experiences clustered in a sphere of intellectual inquiry, usually an academic discipline.
-The major calls upon students to develop comprehension of a particular field of knowledge in considerable depth.
+The major calls upon students to develop proficiency in a particular field of knowledge.
 It increases the powers of reason and analysis through undertaking structured, cumulative study and using specialized methods of investigation particular to an academic discipline or profession.

 The College offers fourteen major programs (see the following pages).
-Some majors include alternative concentrations.
-All majors consist of a required sequence of courses, with some provision for electives.
+Some majors include optional concentrations.
+All majors consist of a required sequence of courses, with some provisions for electives.
 Each academic major listed in this catalog includes a description of its particular learning goals.